ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 # Overview

-## WebTransport, QUIC and HTTP/3
+## QUIC, WebTransport, and HTTP/3

-"QUIC: A UDP-Based Multiplexed and Secure Transport" {{!RFC9000}}
-defines QUIC security, stream multiplexing, reliable and ordered streams, stream HoL blocking avoidance, flow control, and congestion control.
-The transport layer provides these services to applications but does not constrain how streams are used.
+QUIC version 1 {{!RFC9000}} is a secure transport protocol with flow control and congestion control.
+QUIC supports application data exchange via streams;
+reliable and ordered byte streams that can be multiplexed.
+Stream independence can mitigate head-of-line blocking.
+While QUIC provides streams as a transport service, it is unopinionated about their usageage.
+Applicability of streams is described by section 4 of {{?RFC9308}}.

 HTTP is an application-layer protocol, defined by "HTTP Semantics" {{!RFC9110}}.
-HTTP/3 has specific features that are not part of the HTTP semantics: QPACK header compression (static and dynamic) and Server Push.
-Of these, only static decompression is mandatory to support.
+HTTP/3 is the application mapping for QUIC, defined in {{!RFC9113}}.
+It describes how streams are used to carry control data or HTTP request and response message sequences in the form of frames, as well as describing details of stream and connection lifecycle management.

 WebTransport over HTTP/3 makes it possible for an application to directly access QUIC transport via an HTTP/3 connection.
-HTTP/3 is the application mapping for QUIC, defined in {{!RFC9113}}, which describes how streams are used to carry control data or HTTP request and response message sequences in the form of frames, as well as describing details of stream and connection lifecycle management.

-However, although WebTransport requires HTTP for its handshake, it doesn't require HTTP for any other part.
-This makes it possible to create a minimal WebTransport client or server that supports only the semantics required to complete the handshake.
-This involves generating/parsing the request method, host, path, protocol, optional Origin header, and perhaps some extra headers;
-generating/parsing the response status code, and possibly some extra headers.
-The receiver can likely perform checks using bytestring comparisons.

-Rather than having to interact with QUIC streams via HTTP semantics and HTTP/3 frames, a WebTransport session allows direct access.
 This relies on the WebTransport handshake (extended CONNECT method) to provide some prior checks.
 This is important or the Web security model where same-origin and cross-origin resource access is very important.
 Post-handshake, QUIC streams use header bytes for accounting purposes, but after that an application can use QUIC streams however it would like.
 This is similar to WebSockets over HTTP/1.1, where access is enabled to the underlying bytestream after both sides have agreed the handshake.
 As a result, WebTransport layering appears as follows:

 ~~~~~~~~~~ drawing
 |       WebTransport       |